Analytical and Numerical Studies of Dark Current in Radiofrequency Structures for Short-Pulse High-Gradient Acceleration: Simplified theory of multipactor in crossed RF fields with closed-form solutions

 Using the field distribution given in Eqs.~\eqref{eq:radialEfield}--\eqref{eq:axialEfield}, we substitute them into the equations of motion:

 Integrating Eq.~\eqref{eq:axial_simplified} using the initial condition \(v_z(t = 0) = v_0 \sin(\alpha_0)\), we obtain \(v_z(t)\), which is then substituted into the equation for \(v_r\):

-The oscillatory terms with frequency \(2\omega\) are neglected, as their contribution is negligible in the low-field regime.
+The terms oscillating at \(2\omega\) are neglected, as their contribution is negligible in the low-field limit.
 Their influence becomes significant at higher fields, as demonstrated by the phase-space trajectories in Fig.~\ref{fig:phase_space_comparison}.
-In this example, the approximation remains valid for multipacting orders $N\geq2$.
+In this example, the approximation is more accurate for multipacting orders $N\geq2$.

 By omitting the \(2\omega\) terms, Eq.\eqref{eq:radial_acc_equation} simplifies to the following second-order differential equation:

 Following the approach in Ref.~\cite{Miller1958}, this equation takes the form of a driven harmonic oscillator: